-Tourist areas have been affected and there have been disruptions to public transport as a result of demonstrations, including the cancellation of flights earlier last month.
-Access controls are being enforced at the airport.
+Tourist areas have been affected and road closures and other transport disruptions occur at short notice.
+Some Mass Transit Railway (MTR) metro stations have been closed entirely for short periods – including in major tourist areas - due to damage caused by the protests, and the MTR system as a whole has recently been closing earlier at night.
+Check the MTR website and local media for updates.
+Access controls are also being enforced at the airport.
 Check your flight status on the Hong Kong International Airport website or contact your airline for further information, and allow more time for travel to the airport and check-in.
-There are also media reports of increased screening of digital devices at mainland border crossings.

-We encourage all New Zealanders living in or travelling to Hong Kong to register on SafeTravel.
-SafeTravel is New Zealand's official registration facility for New Zealanders living and travelling overseas.
-When you register with us, we're able to relay important information about local developments and account for your safety and well-being as part of New Zealand’s consular response to emergencies offshore.
-Registration is free, the process is easy to follow and all New Zealand citizens and their families are entitled to sign up.
+We encourage all New Zealanders living in or travelling to Hong Kong to register with SafeTravel.
+SafeTravel is the official registration facility for New Zealanders both travelling or living overseas.
+When New Zealanders register with us, we're able to relay important information about local developments and account for their safety and well-being as part of New Zealand’s consular response to emergencies offshore.

 New Zealanders in Hong Kong requiring consular assistance can contact the New Zealand Consulate-General in Hong Kong on +852 2525 5044, or at email@example.com.

 Read our full travel advisory here.
 For more information on what our advice levels mean, see our About Our Advisories page.

 Reviewed:26 Oct 2019, 09:17

 - Chile: Ongoing Civil UnrestReviewed: 12 November 2019, 09:24 NZDT

 - Bolivia: Civil UnrestReviewed: 12 November 2019, 09:10 NZDT